whaynes/STCW23/jekyll/_assessments/ADB-4J11A.md

 ---
 number: "ADB-4J11A"
-subtitle: "Assessment ADB-4J11A"
+title: "STCW Assessment ADB-4J11A"
-title: "Trace out and describe a piping system"
+subtitle: "Trace out and describe a piping system"
 category: "Deck"
 status: "New"
 cnum: "MT-4253"